dressipi/apv-median/doc/capacity.md

-The base algorithm, as described in the paper, has no facility for handling a median of a "window" of data; the histogram data structure is a _préciss_ of all of the values that have ever been thrown at it, but has "forgotton" when they were added and how big they were, remembering only the affect they had on the existing bins (and that affect persists the bins' dynamic changes).
+The base algorithm, as described in the paper, has no facility for handling a median of a "window" of data; the histogram data structure is a _précis_ of all of the values that have ever been thrown at it, but has "forgotton" when they were added and how big they were, remembering only the effect they had on the existing bins (and that effect persists despite the bins' dynamic changes).

 There _are_ papers dealing with such finite-window median approximations, but they do seem to be rather complicated; much